isomerpages/singapore-customs-old/_competent-authorities-requirements/09-Basel-convention.md

 1.  **For Hazardous Wastes Classified under the Basel Convention**

-    1. Declarant must declare the following in the export, import or transit permit application:
+- Declarant must declare the following in the export, import or transit permit application:

-    1. Basel Export, Import or Transit Permit No. under the 'Licence Details' column
+    -  Basel Export, Import or Transit Permit No. under the 'Licence Details' column
-    2. Item description and item quantity under ‘Item Details’ column
+    -  Item description and item quantity under ‘Item Details’ column
-    3. The corresponding Product Codes to the correct HS Codes
+    - The corresponding Product Codes to the correct HS Codes

-    3. Declarant would have to fax the following documents stating the  **Unique Reference No.**  to PCD after sending the export, import or transit permit application through TradeNet:
+- Declarant would have to fax the following documents stating the  **Unique Reference No.**  to PCD after sending the export, import or transit permit application through TradeNet:

-    1. Invoice
+     -  Invoice
-    2. Bill of Lading (BL) / Air waybill (AWB)
+     -  Bill of Lading (BL) / Air waybill (AWB)
-    3. Copy of Basel export, import or transit permit
+     -  Copy of Basel export, import or transit permit
-    4. Any other supporting documents relevant to the export, import or transit permit
+     -  Any other supporting documents relevant to the export, import or transit permit

     **Note:**
-    1.  **Export, Import and transit of Hazardous Wastes requires a valid Basel Export, Import or Transit Permit issued by PCD, NEA respectively.**
+    a.  **Export, Import and transit of Hazardous Wastes requires a valid Basel Export, Import or Transit Permit issued by PCD, NEA respectively.**
-    2.  **Prior approval via the TradeNet shall be obtained for the export, import and transit of all Hazardous Wastes.**
+    b.  **Prior approval via the TradeNet shall be obtained for the export, import and transit of all Hazardous Wastes.**

 2.  **For Non-Hazardous Wastes controlled under PCD**

-1.  **For Export**
+**For Export**

-1. Declarant must declare the following in the export permit application:
+- Declarant must declare the following in the export permit application:

-1. Purpose of export under the 'Remarks/Conditions’ column
+   - Purpose of export under the 'Remarks/Conditions’ column
-2. Item description and item quantity under ‘Item Details’ column
+   - Item description and item quantity under ‘Item Details’ column
-3. The corresponding Product Codes to the correct HS Codes
+   - The corresponding Product Codes to the correct HS Codes

-3. Declarant would have to fax the following documents stating the  **Unique Reference No.**  to PCD after sending the export permit application through TradeNet:
+- Declarant would have to fax the following documents stating the  **Unique Reference No.**  to PCD after sending the export permit application through TradeNet:

-1. Invoice
+   - Invoice
-2. Bill of Lading (BL) / Air waybill (AWB)
+   - Bill of Lading (BL) / Air waybill (AWB)
-3. Letter of confirmation from the exporter/importer confirming whether the shipment contains any hazardous wastes classify under the Basel Convention and importing country’s legislation
+   - Letter of confirmation from the exporter/importer confirming whether the shipment contains any hazardous wastes classify under the Basel Convention and importing country’s legislation
-4. An inspection certificate issued by an authorized surveyor for exports of copper scraps to China , Taiwan and Hong Kong
+   - An inspection certificate issued by an authorized surveyor for exports of copper scraps to China , Taiwan and Hong Kong
-5. Any other supporting documents relevant to the export permit
+   - Any other supporting documents relevant to the export permit

-3.  **For Import**
+**For Import**

-1. Declarant must declare the following in the import permit application:
+- Declarant must declare the following in the import permit application:

-1. Purpose of import under the 'Remarks/Conditions’ column
+   - Purpose of import under the 'Remarks/Conditions’ column
-2. Item description and item quantity under ‘Item Details’ column
+   - Item description and item quantity under ‘Item Details’ column
-3. The corresponding Product Codes to the correct HS Codes
+   - The corresponding Product Codes to the correct HS Codes

-3. Declarant would have to fax the following documents stating the  **Unique Reference No.**  to PCD after sending the import permit application through TradeNet:
+- Declarant would have to fax the following documents stating the  **Unique Reference No.**  to PCD after sending the import permit application through TradeNet:

-1. Invoice
+   - Invoice
-2. Bill of Lading (BL) / Air waybill (AWB)
+   - Bill of Lading (BL) / Air waybill (AWB)
-3. Letter of confirmation from the exporter/importer confirming whether the shipment contains any hazardous wastes classify under the Basel Convention
+   - Letter of confirmation from the exporter/importer confirming whether the shipment contains any hazardous wastes classify under the Basel Convention

-4. Any other supporting documents relevant to the import permit
+- Any other supporting documents relevant to the import permit

 **Note:
 Prior approval via the TradeNet shall be obtained for the export, import and transit of all non-hazardous wastes.**